LeonFall3/LHL-SQL-Project/cleaning_data.md

 Missing city values

+  UPDATE all_sessions
-    SELECT CASE
+Set city = CASE
-            WHEN city IN ('(not set)', 'not available in demo dataset') THEN NULL ELSE city
+WHEN city in('(not set)', 'not available in demo dataset') THEN NULL ELSE city
 END

-    FROM all_sessions
+Delete from all_sessions
+Where city IS NULL

 ---

 Missing country values

+UPDATE all_sessions
-    SELECT CASE
+Set country = CASE
-            WHEN country IN ('(not set)', 'not available in demo dataset') THEN NULL ELSE country
+WHEN country in('(not set)', 'not available in demo dataset') THEN NULL ELSE country
 END

-    FROM all_sessions
+Delete from all_sessions
+Where country IS NULL

 ---